Bhavani-24/M2_Liquid_Level_indicator/5_Report/README.md

 ## Applications

-1.Can be used in factories
+1. Can be used in factories
 2. commercial complexes
 3. apartments
 4. home